FireFlyStudio-Dev/Spotilay/README.md

-# SLUpdater
+# Spotilay
-Repo For Spotilay app updater.
+Repo For Spotilay app.
+spotilay is an app that ties in to spotify to show some cool overlya visuals

+user makes a spotify developer app enters client id and secret and redirect link boom cool spotify overlays. for gamers and streamers alike